caravan/docs/index.md

 ### Producers

 [Producers](./producers.md) allow you to append Events to the Log.
 The interface is rather simple.
-You can either use the `sender.Send` function or retrieve the underlying channel using the Producer's `Send` method and push Events directly to it.
+You can either use the `message.Send` function or retrieve the underlying channel using the Producer's `Send` method and push Events directly to it.

 ### Consumers

 [Consumers](./consumers.md) allow you to receive Events from the Log.
-You can do this using function like `receiver.Poll`, which allows for a timeout, using `receiver.Receive`, which will block indefinitely, or retrieving the underlying channel using the `Receive` method and pulling Events directly from it.
+You can do this using function like `message.Poll`, which allows for a timeout, using `message.Receive`, which will block indefinitely, or retrieving the underlying channel using the `Receive` method and pulling Events directly from it.